ethch18/parsing-mbert/README.md

 # Parsing with Multilingual BERT, a Small Corpus, and a Small Treebank

-This repo contains code and data for the paper "Parsing with Multilingual BERT, a Small Corpus, and a Small Treebank" by Ethan C. Chau, Lucy H. Lin, and Noah A. Smith.
+This repo contains code and data for the paper ["Parsing with Multilingual BERT, a Small Corpus, and a Small Treebank"](https://aclanthology.org/2020.findings-emnlp.118) by Ethan C. Chau, Lucy H. Lin, and Noah A. Smith.

+## **Update (6/14/2022)**
+Added full diffs for AllenNLP and a full bert training repository (with corrected TVA implementation) in `updated_libs.tgz`.

 ## Setting up
 1. Clone the repo: `git clone git@github.com:ethch18/parsing-mbert.git`